RStankov/backbone-bind-to/README.md

 ### BindToCollection

-Of course, there is a similar method for binding to collection events
+Of course, there is a similar method for binding to collection events:

 ```javascript
 window.TodoListView = Backbone.View.extend({